bertrandom/ball-spinner/README.md

 <script src="/js/bs.min.js"></script>
 ```

-Initialize BallSpinner with your API key, secret, and OAuth token.
+Initialize BallSpinner with your API key, secret, and OAuth token. [flickr-oauth-dance](https://www.npmjs.com/package/flickr-oauth-dance) can easily generate these from the command line.

 ```
 var bs = new BallSpinner({